Is CBD Oil Right for Me? A First-Time Buyer’s Guide

 CBD retailers are competing against each other online for the title of “Best CBD oil company.”
-Because of this, it can be very overwhelming trying to accurately determine which is the best cbd oil to buy.
+Because of this it can be very overwhelming to accurately determine which is the best CBD oil to buy.

-Before you hastily go making a purchase, it’s important to consider a wide variety of factors.
+Before making a purchase, it’s important to consider a wide variety of factors.

 As a first-time buyer, education is the key factor in determining if CBD oil is right for you.
-This guide will serve as a trusted source to properly educate yourself as it's important to have a basic understanding of what's actually in your CBD tinctures, capsules, topicals, and vape oils.
+This guide will serve as a trusted source of information, as it's important to have a basic understanding of what's actually in your CBD tinctures, capsules, topicals, and vape oils.

 One of the biggest misconceptions about CBD oil is the idea it comes exclusively from marijuana.
-Although marijuana plants do contain CBD, for it to be legal to grow and extract domestically, the plant it's extracted from is key.
+Although marijuana plants do contain CBD, products using CBD extracted from marijuana can contain higher concentrations of THC.

 When Congress passed the Agricultural Act of 2014, better known as the “Farm Bill,” the law opened the door for closely monitored industrial hemp growth on American farms.